-Admission policies must be directly related to the program or institution's mission and goals and, where relevant, to those of the larger institution or organization (see Mission Standard 1).
-Admission policies serve as a guideline regarding who shall or shall not be admitted, using clearly stated, consistently applied criteria.
+Admission policies guide decisions regarding who shall or shall not be admitted, using clearly stated, consistently applied criteria.
 The policies take into account the maximum number of students a program can accommodate without compromising its academic and support services and facilities, the degree of heterogeneity desired, and the minimum/maximum proficiency level and ages served.
-Admissions decisions are based on complete information as determined by the program or institution to ensure that only qualified students are admitted.
+Appropriately trained personnel consistently implement admission(s) policies in adherence with ethical practices.